 Your video is there to support your page and drive action.
-To that end, it should be short enough that an engaged visitor will also read the supporting copy and move ahead to the next step.
+To that end, it should be short enough for an engaged visitor to read the supporting copy and move ahead to the next step.

-Regardless of its length, 52% of people will watch a video all the way through, according to our 2019 Video in Business Benchmark Report.
-That number jumps to 68% if the video’s less than 60 seconds.
+Regardless of length, 53% of people will watch a video all the way through, according to our latest video benchmarks.
+That number jumps to 66% if the video’s less than 60 seconds.